nvrenuf/naughtycamspot/src/content/blog/bongacash-model-bounty-tiers.md

 ## Tier three: VIP runway

 At this stage, focus on quality control.
 Tier three referrals trigger higher bounty payouts, but the partners review them carefully.
-Use the starter kit&apos;s DM templates to follow up with prospects before sending them the link.
+Use the StartRight kit&apos;s DM templates to follow up with prospects before sending them the link.
 You want genuinely motivated models joining through you.

 ## Protecting your audience

 Never blast raw links without context.
 Instead, weave the offer into your 14-day runway content so fans see it as a curated opportunity.
-When you claim your starter kit, we share the compliance cheatsheet that keeps your copy inside Bonga&apos;s guidelines.
+When you claim your StartRight kit, we share the compliance cheatsheet that keeps your copy inside Bonga&apos;s guidelines.

 Finally, schedule weekly retros with concierge so we can tweak your copy and track conversion velocity.
 A steady cadence unlocks the bonuses faster than a messy burst.